Filing an Assessment Grievance

-- If you would like to schedule a time to appear before the Board of Assessment Review in-person, through Zoom or by telephone, please call 518-434-5155 and leave a message.
-A member of the Assessment staff will return your call to schedule a time.
+- If you would like to schedule a time to appear before the Board of Assessment Review in-person, through Zoom or by telephone, please call 518-434-5155 and leave a message and Assessment staff can assist in scheduling a time on May 24, 2022.

 The Department of Assessment is responsible for assessing all real property within the City and administers programs that grant real property tax exemptions to eligible individuals and organizations.
 The Assessor annually compiles an assessment roll of approximately 31,000 properties on which real property taxes are levied.
 It is the duty of the Department of Assessment to ensure fairness and equity in the valuation of all of the real property within the City of Albany, and treats each property owner with courtesy and professionalism in pursuit of this goal.

 Please contact the Treasurer's Office for any questions or concerns regarding your property taxes.

 The Department of Assessment maintains the following responsibilities:

 - Assessing Real Property within the City of Albany

 - Issuing a Tentative (May 1) and Final (July 1) Assessment Roll